 We have several such examples in my own family.

-During German occupation we lived in a few stories tall apartment complex in Warsaw.
+During the German occupation, we lived in a few stories tall apartment complex in Warsaw.
 In the attic there was a Jewish family hidden and supported by our family and the neighbors.
-One day Germans knocked at our door and ordered my father to go upstairs and open the door.
-Obviously somehow they found out.
-My father was sent first to take a bullet or detonate possible bobby trapped door.
-Fortunately nothing happened and Germans didn’t find anyone.
-My father survived .
-Till the next time.
+One day, Germans knocked at our door and ordered my father to go upstairs and open the door.
+Obviously, somehow they found out.
+My father was sent first to take a bullet or detonate a possible bobby trapped door.
+Fortunately, nothing happened, and the Germans didn’t find anyone.
+My father survived.
+Until the next time.

-After I was born my mother was breastfeeding me.
-During Warsaw uprising, after one of the devastating bombing of the city, Polish resistance fighters brought her two newborns, whose mothers were killed by Germans.
-Since obviously there was no baby formulas available, those two were doomed.
-Fortunately my mother was able to nurse those two also, one of which was a Jewish boy.
-After a few months they were able to be weaned off milk and survive on real food.
+After I was born, my mother was breastfeeding me.
+During the Warsaw uprising, after one of the devastating bombing of the city, Polish resistance fighters brought her two newborns, whose mothers were killed by Germans.
+Since, obviously, there were no baby formulas available, those two were doomed.
+Fortunately, my mother was able to nurse those two also, one of which was a Jewish boy.
+After a few months, they were weaned off milk and survived on real food.
 My mother tried, but was unable to find them after the war.

-Those were the difficult times and circumstances pushed human beings to the ends of their wits.
+Those were the difficult times, and circumstances pushed human beings to the ends of their wits.
 Their convictions were tested.
-The price of the courage was high and their integrity was not an empty word.The fact that one was able to preserve his or her values in face of such terrible carnage gave witness to the essential goodness of the human race.
+The price of the courage was high, and their integrity was not an empty word.The fact that one was able to preserve his or her values in the face of such terrible carnage gave witness to the essential goodness of humanity.
 Acts like these were not done for immediate and certainly not for material rewards.
 Quite to the contrary.
-For many people adherence to their moral and spiritual principles was more important than any other values.
+For many people, adherence to their moral and spiritual principles was more important than any other values.